Raunak0713/AspireAI/README.md

 - [ ✅ ] Integrated Clerk for secure user authentication, implemented custom routes, and ensured proper handling of user sessions and data flow.
 #### **Dark Mode Implementation**
 - [ ✅ ] Integrated dark mode functionality using `next-themes` for seamless theme switching.
 - [ ✅ ] Enhanced the Navbar design to ensure compatibility with both light and dark modes.
+#### **Database Integration**
+- [ ✅ ] Connected Convex as the real-time backend solution to enable efficient data storage and retrieval.
+- [ ✅ ] Verified smooth synchronization between the frontend and backend with persistent data storage.

 ## Commits 📅
 #### **Commit #1** : [Project Setup]